Insulin Pumps Aren’t for Everyone…and That’s Okay!

 I found this limitation to be a bit absurd with how fast technology upgrades and your diabetes management needs change.
 You’d think it wouldn’t matter, and we could try anything we like, but that just isn’t the case.

-Later, I found out these rules are in place for most health insurance providers across the U.S. as pumps typically fall under a 3 to 4-year warranty.
+Later, I found out these rules are in place for most health insurance providers across the U.S. as pumps typically fall under a three to four-year warranty.
 If you run into an issue with your pump, it is sent to the manufacturer and replaced (sometimes with a loaner, and your pump is fixed and returned and sometimes with a refurbished pump altogether).
 If you just want an upgrade or a totally different product, you will probably have to wait it out or pay out of pocket for the hardware.

 Since insulin pumps typically fall under the durable medical equipment (DME) category for most insurance providers, the ability to switch your pump is limited.
 They are a large financial outlier for the insurance company and individual, sometimes costing up to $7,000 USD out of pocket.